-Remote/centralized computing resources are important for the ITS system, either to provide aggregation/fusion of information from different ITS entities (to provide a holistic view) ~\cite{golestan2016situation}, or to run complex applications to make them accessible regardless of the processing power and storage capabilities of the vehicles.
-Traffic management, emergency management, fleet management, and Intelligent navigation (e.g. augmented reality displayed on the windshield) are complex applications that require relocation of complex tasks to centralized compute and storage resources~\cite{5g2015autovision}.
-These resources can be remote data centres (dedicated cloud computing resources), or intermediate nodes on the route between the vehicle and the remote cloud (e.g., edge servers, or fog computing nodes).
+External (to the vehicle) computing resources are important for an ITS as such resources help with the aggregation and fusion of heterogeneous data from multiple road users (thus providing a holistic view)~\cite{golestan2016situation}, and with enabling of complex applications so that these applications are accessible regardless of the processing power and storage capabilities of the vehicles.
+For example, traffic management, emergency management, fleet management, and Intelligent navigation (e.g., through augmented reality overlays on the windshield) are complex applications that might require relocation of complex tasks to external compute and storage resources~\cite{5g2015autovision}.
+These resources can be remote computing resources (such as cloud servers) or intermediary nodes such as multiaccess edge computing (MEC) servers and fog computing nodes.